-More than 16 years ago, we dreamed about building a church out in the woods: one that would also serve as a retreat center — a sacred space for prayer and rest and contemplation, available to friends and strangers, seekers and pilgrims, a kind place for belief and doubt.
+Our little church in the woods also serves as a retreat center — a sacred space for prayer and rest and contemplation, available to friends and strangers, seekers and pilgrims, a kind place for belief and doubt.
 Since the spring of 2007, we’ve held semi-annual free retreats that offer overnight contemplative experiences to restore the body, soul, mind and spirit.

 At each retreat we pray and worship together and carve away time to breathe, pray, walk, cook, and sing.
 There will be free time for conversations and opportunities to journal, draw, nap, or just walk about in the woods.

 6:00 pm – Arrivals, a light dinner, get settled

 8:30 pm – Creative Stations

 7:30 am – Pancake Breakfast

 10:00 am – Creative/Meditative Stations